 17.2.
 Data revision - practice

-The regular quarterly STI press releases contain preliminary data that refer to the reference quarter.
+The regular quarterly STI press releases contains preliminary data that refer to the reference quarter.
 The first regular revision of data implies when publishing data for the next quarter, data published for the previous quarter (t-1) are revised in accordance with the information submitted by the reporting units.
 The second regular revision of published data is the annual revision, which includes all changes in the data submitted after the first revision, in order to ensure the accuracy of the published data.
 Seasonally adjusted indices are regularly quarterly revised due to seasonal effect with no significant influence on level of revision.
+Data revision, which occurred by publishing seasonally adjusted data for the previous period, is not published to users, except in the Methodological notes in the STI press releases.
+These notes contain a description of the applied method of seasonal adjustment (the scope of the data revision incurred by applying seasonal adjustment are not measured).
+Corrections of press releases resulting from errors shall be published automatically by releasing a revised/corrected press release including a note and explanation to users concerning the reason of the revision/correction.
+Revised/corrected data are also transmitted to Eurostat on the same date when revised/corrected data are published on the website of the Agency.
+Usually, big revisions are done in a way that representatives of all three statistical institutions have to discuss together and agree on new proposed Statistical Standards/methodologies that will require data revision.
+Main changes in the methodology, a change of the base year and similar shall be published on the Agency’s website.
+All methodology changes are thoroughly explained in the Press release, in the section Methodological Notes.

 18.1.
 Source data

-The quarterly STI surveys are the main source of data for the calculation of Other services, Transportation and storage and Distributive trade turnover indices (STI), which are conducted in the traditional way by using paper questionnaires (postal survey).
-The source of data for filling in the questionnaires on Other services, Transportation and storage and Distributive trade turnover is the bookkeeping or other relevant documentation of the enterprise.
-The main observed variable is realised turnover, in accordance with EU- STS regulations VAT is calculated and shown separately.
+The quarterly STI surveys are the main source of data for the calculation of Other services and Transportation and storage turnover indices (STI), which are conducted in the traditional way by using paper questionnaires (postal survey).
+The source of data for filling in the questionnaires on Other services and Transportation and storage turnover is the bookkeeping or other relevant documentation of the enterprise.
+The main observed variable is realised quarterly turnover, VAT is calculated and shown separately.
 Data are collected at the level of the business entity.

 18.2.
 Frequency of data collection